MCC Campus(es): MCC-Penn Valley, Health Science Institute

-Prerequisite: PSYC 243, RNUR 126, RNUR 131, & BIOL 208 (BIOL 208 can be taken concurrently) & Admission to the Professional Nursing program.
+Prerequisite: RNUR 126, RNUR 131, BIOL 109, PSYC 243, & BIOL 208 (BIOL 208 can be taken concurrently).
 This course is based on the belief that mental health nursing is an integral part of all nursing.
 It builds upon the foundation of basic knowledge of human behavior which the student receives from the field of psychology.
 The student will acquire a basic knowledge of the causes, treatment, and prevention of mental disorders across the life span including the impact of environmental forces.
 Ethical/legal concepts are integrated throughout.
 Emphasis is placed on application of therapeutic communication techniques, psychiatric assessment skills, and the nursing process.
 The impact of the therapeutic environment upon the treatment of specific psychiatric populations across the life span will be presented.

 RNUR 138 - Nursing Care of Women and Neonates - 4.00 credits

-Prerequisite: PSYC 243, RNUR 126, RNUR 131 & BIOL 208 (BIOL 208 can be taken concurrently) & Admission to the Professional Nursing program.
-This is a sixteen-week nursing course focusing on nursing care of women and neonates.
+Prerequisite: CHEM 105, PSYC 140, PSYC 243, RNUR 126, RNUR 131, BIOL 109 or (BIOL 110 & BIOL 210) with minimum grades of C. This is a sixteen-week nursing course focusing on nursing care of women and neonates.
 The course is designed to provide a holistic view of women and their health-related self-care practices.
 While major emphasis is place upon providing experiences in meeting the basic needs of the family during the childbearing years, women's changing health care requirements throughout her lifetime are also addressed.
 Communication with women, mothers, and significant others is emphasized.
 Developmental tasks of neonate, adolescent, and adult are identified.
 The nursing process is utilized in the clinical setting to determine needs and related interventions for childbearing women, neonates, and support systems.
 Emphasis is placed on incorporating teaching-learning needs as part of the plan of care for the cultural diverse family.

 RNUR 141 - Adult Nursing I - 3.00 credits

-Prerequisite: PSYC 243, RNUR 126, RNUR 131 & BIOL 208 (BIOL 208 can be taken concurrently) & Admission to the Professional Nursing program.
+Prerequisite: PSYC 243, RNUR 126, RNUR 131 & BIOL 208 (BIOL 208 can be taken concurrently).
 Adult Nursing I is the first of three medical-surgical nursing courses and builds upon the basic nursing content and skills learned in Fundamentals of Professional Nursing and Essential Nursing Concepts.
 Gerontological concepts are presented along with selected medical-surgical problems associated with this population.
 The nursing process will serve as the framework to integrate the concepts of legal/ethical issues, culture and ethnicity, developmental stages/tasks, and communication.
 Emphasis is placed on identifying physiological and psychological changes of clients aged 65 and older.